You don't manage memory.

 Cortex does.

 Persistent memory for Claude Code — built on neuroscience research, not guesswork.
 Memory that learns, consolidates, forgets intelligently, and surfaces the right context at the right time.
-41 scientific citations.
+20 biological mechanisms.
+47 MCP tools.
+9 automatic hooks.
+Native AST call-graph + queryable workflow graph.
+41 citations.
 97.8% recall.
 No GPU.

 Requires Python 3.10+ and PostgreSQL 15+ with pgvector + pg_trgm.